 Staying warm on a cold-weather ride can often feel like an uphill battle, balancing warmth, resistance to the elements and breathability.

-What's worse is even when your hands do get cold, beyond just being uncomfortable, it can also impede grip and dexterity for braking and shifting.
 Read on for a roundup of the best winter cycling gloves the Cyclingnews team reaches for when the temperatures begin to drop.

 Giro Blaze 2.0 gloves

 Waterproof: No | Palm: AX Suede | Price: £40 / $40 / AU$60